 - Municipal Work.
 Each county and municipality in Illinois has its own rules about real estate.
 In some counties the buyer needs to pay tax to that municipality when purchasing.
 In other municipalities, the seller pays the tax.
 Occasionally, this tax is split between the seller and the buyer.
 I research the municipality with each transaction, contact said municipality and work to ensure that all government entities are satisfied with the transaction.
 Also, I will check what are called the tax pro-rations to ensure that the seller is not manipulating the numbers to his/her advantage.

 - Checking the deed.
 This is the document that transfers ownership to you and it’s very important.
 For most people, a home is the most expensive thing that they own.
 That ownership is recorded on legal documents, mostly deeds.
 There are several different types of deeds and each one provides differing promises from the seller of the property.
 In Illinois, deeds contain a technical legal description of your property.
 This single document, a deed, is critical to establishing that you own your most significant investment.
 It requires legal review.

 - Explaining the Mortgage documents.
-Banks usually require signature on about 50-200 pages of documents.
+Banks usually require signatures on about 50-200 pages of documents.
 The type and complexity of the loan determines the number of pages required.
 Understanding the terms of that loan may provide critical information in reducing the overall cost of home ownership.